Prukutu/AOES-CLIM-cartopy/_episodes/01-Jupyter.md

 Once you are finished, **run** the cell by either:

-* Clicking the "play" button ▶ at the tab
+* Clicking the "play" button ▶ at top of the tab

 * Typing shift-return